 Do you know people who are frequently sarcastic?
 Do they tease others cruelly or put them down, either directly or behind their back?
-If so, do they then use the phrase "just kidding" to appear to lessen the blow?
+If so, do they then say "just kidding" to appear to lessen the blow?

 You may not immediately recognize these actions as aggressive – angry people typically use harsh words or lash out physically.
 However, they are examples of passive-aggressive behavior.

 In this article, we'll define passive aggression, explain why people might act in this way, describe the effect it can have in the workplace, and suggest strategies for managing it.